 Most of the trek is between 4150 meters and 4620 meters.
 There are two high passes along the kora, one on the north side and one on the south side of the mountain that each rise a little over 4600 meters.
 During the summer months of July and August, rivers can be quite high and flow fast, especially if there has been recent rain or snowfall.

-For a detailed map of the trek around Amnye Machen, go to the following link.
-The pdf is near the bottom of the page:
+For a detailed map of the trek around Amnye Machen, go to the following map, which was created by Jon Aldridge (thank you Jon for the great map!!):

 Getting to Amnye Machen is not very easy as no public transportation goes to the mountain.
 There are 2 ways to get to the mountain.
 The first is to take a public bus from Xining to Machen རྨ་ཆེན་, the capital of Golok prefecture.
 Machen, known in Chinese as Dawu, is located 440 kilometers southwest of Xining.
 There are multiple buses per day that go between these two places.
 In Machen, you will need to either take a seat in a shared mini-van taxi or hire a vehicle to take you a further 80 kilometers to the small village of Chuwarna (Xue Shan in Chinese) where you can begin the trek.
 If you are not wanting to trek, but want a good view of the mountain, you will need to travel an additional 30 kilometers past Chuwarna (or 110 kilometers from Machen/Dawu) up to the high pass where the glacier comes close to the road.
 You can make the 220 kilometer roundtrip journey from Machen/Dawu to the high pass where the glacier is in one long day.